mjfortier/CarbonSense/pipeline/README.md

     └── modis_a4
 ```

-It is now safe to remove the `tar` file with `rm data/carbonsense_raw.tar.gz`.
+It is now safe to remove the `tar` file with `rm carbonsense_raw.tar.gz`.
 This is not necessary to proceed, but will free up 20GB of hard drive space.

 ### 1. Preprocessing